JackieLaw/TimePicker/README.md

 <tp:TimePicker Time="{Binding Time, Mode=TwoWay}" />
 ```
 For more information see the blog post at http://roy-t.nl

+# Release 0.2
+## Added Features
+- AM / PM support

+## Fixed Issues
+- The hour indicator was longer than the minute indicator

+# Missing Features
+- Highlight for indicator that is being dragged

+## Known Issues
+- None so far

 # Release 0.1
 ## Implemented Features